mendableai/firecrawl/README.md

 Crawl and convert any website into LLM-ready markdown.
 Built by [Mendable.ai](https://mendable.ai?ref=gfirecrawl) and the firecrawl community.

-_This repository is currently in its early stages of development.
-We are in the process of merging custom modules into this mono repository.
-The primary objective is to enhance the accuracy of LLM responses by utilizing clean data.
-It is not completely ready for full self-host deployment yet, but you can already run it locally! - we're working on it_
+_This repository is in its early development stages.
+We are still merging custom modules in the mono repo.
+It's not completely yet ready for full self-host deployment, but you can already run it locally._

 ## What is Firecrawl?